 I love being an NYC City Hall wedding photographer because all you really need to get married is each other.
 To me, there is nothing more romantic than a no-fuss, simply sweet, NYC elopement amongst the hustle and bustle of the greatest city in the world.
 Choosing to elope and go with a wedding at Manhattan’s City Clerk can simplify things a LOT.
 However, there is still a little bit of wedding planning to do!

 Have you been considering having an NYC city hall elopement?

 Having a wedding at Manhattan’s Marriage Bureau (114 Worth St.) is the perfect choice if you are wanting something low key but still incredibly special + intimate.
 While the ceremony itself is short, sweet, and simple, there are so many ways to make this experience unique to you two.
 Although it is an NYC city hall wedding, the ceremony actually takes place at the NYC City Clerk.
 This is the city’s designated marriage bureau.

 If you’re reading this, you may already know that you’re getting married at NYC City Hall.
 Now it’s just a matter of making your NYC elopement happen!
 As a New York City wedding photographer, I love helping engaged couples through the process of getting married at city hall.
 You can contact me here to inquire about my availability for your own NYC city hall wedding.

-I want you to maximize your time with me during your wedding, so I’ve compiled this guide on how to get married at New York City’s City Hall.
+I want you to maximize your time with me during your wedding, so this is a guide on all things NYC city hall weddings.